SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

     </head>
 ```

-up next we would be defining our body tag where we would create our forms,  modals, hero and navigation bar, notification bar. lets get started.
+up next we would be defining our body tag where we would create our notification bar, navigation bar, hero, modals and forms. lets get started.

 For the notification bar we write this code:

 ```html
 <body>
 <!-- Displays notifications on the web page -->
     <div class="container">
           <div class="alert alert-warning fixed-top" role="alert">